soraxas/firmware/README.md

     $holdKey leftShift
     $ifDoubletap tapKey capsLock

+Or with Mac (which requires prolonged press of caps lock):

+    $holdKey leftShift
+    $ifNotDoubletap break
+    $pressKey capsLock
+    $delayUntil 400
+    $releaseKey capsLock

 Smart toggle (if tapped, locks layer; if used with a key, acts as a secondary role):